-All Trust schools monitor all CYP via the WAVE system (Appendix B) to identify all CYP who are not making adequate progression in the four areas specified in the SEND Code of Practice 2015:
+All Trust schools monitor all CYP via the WAVE system (Appendix A) to identify all CYP who are not making adequate progression in the four areas specified in the SEND Code of Practice 2014:

-- Communication and Interaction;

-- Cognition and Learning;

-- Social, Emotional and Mental Health difficulties; and

-- Sensory and/or physical needs.

-- 5.2 This policy should also be read alongside individual Trust schools' SEND Information Reports (including the Local Offer), which demonstrates how we identify, assess and support these areas of difficulty appropriately and effectively. - 5.3 We recognise individual strengths and look to use well-evidenced interventions to allow our CYP to grow. - 5.4 Our partnership with parents/carers is key in the development of interventions to meet the need of the whole child to enable them to achieve their best, become confident individuals and make a successful transition into adulthood. - 5.5 We ensure that Learning for Life is central to the education of all learners, particularly those with SEND, and so as Trust schools, we adopt a graduated approach to supporting the needs of learners as they emerge, or at the earliest point of identification (Appendix D). - 5.6 We also recognise that consideration needs to be given to other factors which may impact on progress and attainment but are not SEND: - attendance and punctuality; - health and welfare (including being trauma-experienced); - English as an Additional Language; - being in receipt of Pupil Premium funding; - being Child who was Previously, or is currently, Looked After; - being a child of servicemen/women; and - holding a protected characteristic.
+- i.
+Communication and Interaction - ii.
+Cognition and Learning - iii.
+Social, Emotional and Mental Health difficulties; and - iv.
+Sensory and/or physical needs. - 5.2 This policy should also be read alongside individual Trust schools' SEND Information Reports (including the Local Offer), which demonstrates how we identify, assess and support these areas of difficulty appropriately and effectively. - 5.3 We recognise individual strengths and look to use well-evidenced interventions to allow our CYP to grow. - 5.4 Our partnership with responsible adult(s) is key in the development of interventions to meet the need of the whole CYP to enable them to achieve their best, become confident individuals and make a successful transition into adulthood. - 5.5 We ensure that Learning for Life is central to the education of all learners, particularly those with SEND, and so as Trust schools, we adopt a graduated approach to supporting

+- the needs of learners as they emerge, or at the earliest point of identification (Appendix C). - 5.6 We also recognise that consideration needs to be given to other factors which may impact on progress and attainment but are not SEND: - i. attendance and punctuality - ii. health and welfare (including being trauma-experienced) - iii.
+English as an Additional Language - iv. being in receipt of Pupil Premium funding - v. being a Child who was Previously, or is currently, Looked After - vi. being a child of service people; and - vii. having a protected characteristic.